Skip to main content

 Can I use only Translation Memory without a glossary?

-Technically yes, but you'll likely face terminology inconsistencies.
-TM propagates whatever terms were used in previous translations—including variations and errors.
-Without a glossary to enforce standards, different translators may translate the same term differently.
+Technically yes, but you'll face terminology inconsistencies.
+TM propagates whatever terms were used in previous translations — including variations and errors.
+Without a glossary to set standards, different translators may translate the same term differently.
 For professional results, use both.

 What's more important for translation quality: TM or glossary?

-Glossary has a larger impact on quality—research shows 70% of quality issues stem from terminology.
-However, TM has a larger impact on efficiency and cost.
-For optimal results, prioritize glossary for quality-critical content and TM for high-volume repetitive content.
-Most professional workflows require both.
+Glossary has a bigger impact on quality — 70% of quality issues stem from terminology.
+TM has a bigger impact on efficiency and cost.
+For best results, prioritize glossary for quality-critical content and TM for high-volume repetitive content.
+Most professional workflows need both.

 How do I resolve conflicts between TM matches and glossary terms?

-Glossary should generally take precedence for terminology.
-If a TM match uses an outdated or incorrect term, edit the suggestion to match the current glossary before use.
-After project completion, update the TM entry to reflect the correct terminology for future matches.
+Glossary should take precedence for terminology.
+If a TM match uses an outdated or wrong term, edit the suggestion to match the current glossary before using it.
+After the project, update the TM entry with the correct terminology for future matches.

 Do I need a glossary for machine translation?

 Absolutely.
-MT engines benefit significantly from glossary integration.
+MT engines benefit a lot from glossary integration.
 Most modern MT systems (DeepL, Google, custom models) support glossary features that force specific term translations.
 This dramatically improves MT quality for specialized content.

 How often should I synchronize TM and glossary?

-Translation Memory and Glossary are two sides of the localization coin.
-TM provides efficiency through segment reuse; Glossary provides quality through terminology consistency.
-The most effective localization workflows leverage both.
+Translation Memory and Glossary serve different purposes at different levels.
+TM gives you efficiency through segment reuse.
+Glossary gives you quality through terminology consistency.
+The best workflows use both.

 Ready to validate translations from both TM and glossary sources?
 Try KTTC for AI-powered linguistic quality assessment with integrated terminology checking and MQM-based evaluation.